 WAIVER

-Vinyl Wall C overings - Exterior Walls
+Vinyl Wall Coverings - Exterior Walls

-This waiver is intended to hold Flintco, LLC a of mold and mildew growth from the installa has create the proper conditions for mold and m It is Flintco, LLC policy to not install vinyl wal consent of the Owner. tion of vinyl wall coverings on exterior w s been informed that vinyl wall covering ildew growth in sheetrock behind the vi valls.
-Owner(s) s on exterior walls nyl wall coverings.
+This waiver is intended to hold Flintco, LLC and its associated trade partners harmless for the effects of mold and mildew growth from the installation of vinyl wall coverings on exterior walls.
+Owner(s) has been informed that vinyl wall coverings on exterior walls create the proper conditions for mold and mildew growth in sheetrock behind the vinyl wall coverings.
+It is Flintco, LLC policy to not install vinyl wall coverings on exterior wall without the express written consent of the Owner.

 The Owner(s) has directed Flintco, LLC to install the wall coverings on exterior walls regardless of the warning of mold growth anticipated for this type of application.

 Name Title Date

 Name Title Date